hpi-swa-lab/Squeak-SemanticText/README.md

 ## Installation

-Get a [current Squeak Trunk image](https://squeak.org/downloads/) and do this in a workspace:
+[Get a current Squeak Trunk image (recommended) or a Squeak 6.0 image (only limited support)](https://squeak.org/downloads/) and do this in a workspace:

 ```smalltalk
 Metacello new